jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 <details>
 <summary><strong>Points to note</strong></summary>

 - You can change the port via the `-p` argument.
-Following code assumes that `HOST` is the public IP of the above instance & `PORT` is as passed in the docker run cpmmand.
+Following code assumes that `HOST` is the public IP of the above instance and `PORT` is as passed in the docker run cpmmand.

 - `JinaD` should always be deployed as a docker container.
 Simply starting the server using `jinad` command would not work.